 Can I use …?

-Regardless of how amazing the available product range is, it’s also worth considering how other major tech interfaces with Z-Wave.
+Regardless of how amazing the available product range is, it’s also worth considering how other major tech interacts with the technology.

-Yes, you can use all of your Sonos gear with Z-wave.
+Yes, you can use all of your Sonos gear.
 However, it’s easier to combine Sonos with a Fibaro system, for example than others.

 The Fibaro system has a Sonos app that is easily installed within the Home Center control app.
 If you’re using a Vera then you’ll have to invest in a bridge or use an app which can control both.